-Nima Aghili, MD, MPH, is a board-certified cardiologist with expertise in performing coronary interventions, mechanical circulatory support and structural heart interventions including PFO closure, alcohol septal ablations and trans-catheter aortic and mitral valve replacement (TAVR and TMVR).
-He completed a fellowship in cardiovascular disease at Tufts Medical Center in Boston, Massachusetts followed by fellowships in Advanced Heart Failure/Transplant Cardiology (AHFTC) and interventional cardiology at Tufts Medical Center.
-He is one of the few cardiologists in the country who is board eligible for both advanced heart failure and interventional cardiology.
+Nima Aghili, MD, MPH, is a board-certified cardiologist with expertise in performing coronary interventions, mechanical circulatory support and structural heart interventions including PFO/ASD closure, alcohol septal ablations, trans-catheter aortic and mitral valve replacement (TAVR and TMVR), Left atrial appendage closure (Watchman) and MitraClip Procedure.
+He completed a fellowship in cardiovascular disease at Tufts Medical Center in Boston, Massachusetts followed by fellowships in Advanced Heart Failure/Transplant Cardiology (AHFTC) and interventional/Structural cardiology at Tufts Medical Center.
+He is one of the few cardiologists in the country who is board certified for both advanced heart failure and interventional cardiology.

 Dr. Aghili completed his Internal Medicine Residency at Georgetown University Hospital/Washington Hospital Center in Washington D.C.
 He earned his Medical Degree at Tehran University of Medical Sciences, followed by a Masters in Public Health from Johns Hopkins University.
 He is also a former postdoctoral fellow of the Cardiovascular Translational Research Program at the MedStar Heart Institute in Washington D.C.
 His extensive research in the field of atherosclerosis (plaque buildup in arteries), and “mechanical circulatory support devices” (heart pumps for patients in shock) has led to several national and international presentations and publications in prestigious scientific journals.